Determining triangulations and quadrangulations by boundary distances: Disc triangulations

 In this section we prove Theorem \ref{main:tri}.
 Our approach is induction on $n$, the number of boundary vertices (the observation in Section \ref{sec:intro} that every triangle is a face gives the result for $n=3$).
 We show that certain types of configuration allow reduction to smaller cases.
-For a configuration to allow such a reduction, we require two properties: first, that the presence of this configuration within $T$ can be recognised from the boundary distances; secondly, that after removing the configuration what remains consists of one or more smaller triangulations, and all boundary distances for these smaller triangulations may be deduced from the original boundary distances.
+For a configuration to allow such a reduction, we require two properties: first, that the presence of this configuration within $T$ can be recognised from the boundary distances; secondly, that after removing the configuration what remains consists of one or more smaller disc triangulations, and all boundary distances for these may be deduced from the original boundary distances.
+By Lemma \ref{lem:hamilton}, we may assume that the cyclic ordering of boundary vertices is known.

 A simple example of such a configuration is a chord, that is, if $T$ contains an internal edge between two boundary vertices.
 A chord may be identified because its ends are a non-consecutive pair of boundary vertices at distance $1$, giving the first property.
 Assuming such a chord exists, let the boundary vertices, in order, be $v_1,\ldots,v_n$ and suppose without loss of generality that $d(v_1,v_k)=1$ for $k\neq 2,n$.
-Then we may split $T$ into two triangulations $T_1$ and $T_2$ bounded respectively by the cycles $v_1\cdots v_k v_1$ and $v_k\cdots v_nv_1v_k$.
+Then we may split $T$ into two near-triangulations $T_1$ and $T_2$ bounded respectively by the cycles $v_1\cdots v_k v_1$ and $v_k\cdots v_nv_1v_k$.
 No shortest path (in $T$) between two vertices of $T_1$ can use vertices outside $T_1$, since if a path leaves $T_1$ and subsequently returns to it then the section outside $T_1$ can be replaced by the single edge $v_1v_k$ (in some direction).
 Thus for each pair $(v_i,v_j)$ of boundary vertices of $T_1$ we have $d_{T_1}(v_i,v_j)=d_T(v_i,v_j)$.
 The same applies to $T_2$, giving the second property.